miarond/DNA_Center_Device_Discovery/README.md

 !
 end
 ```

+  > *Note: Bootstrap configuration ONLY supports the use of VLAN 1 or a routed uplink interface.
+It is not possible to create a new VLAN from the bootstrap configuration file.*

+  > *Note: Bootstrap configuration and `pnp startup-vlan <id>` configurations are ***mutually exclusive***.
+You can either use the bootstrap method on VLAN 1, or use the PnP Startup VLAN configuration on the upstream device, but NOT both.*

 When the device boots up you will eventually see entries similar to this in the log, and on the Serial Console: